namespace-Pt/Adon/docs/sources/guides/bi-phase-ivfpq.md

 This tutorial explains how to reproduce our paper [Bi-Phase IVFPQ](https://arxiv.org/abs/2210.05521) on MSMARCO passage collection.

 ## Reproducing From Checkpoint
 1. Make sure you finished the data processing steps in {doc}`data`.
-Then you should download the checkpoint and the necessary index files on [Google Drive]().
+Then you should download the checkpoint and the necessary index files on [OneDrive](https://1drv.ms/u/s!Aipk4vd2SBrtv3PKTilTtlnAU-vQ?e=FERanU).
 The uncompressed files would look like:
    ```
    Bi-Phase-IVFPQ
    └── MSMARCO-passage